 Validation based on land surface modeling and data assimilation will be used to complement in situ based validation (Section 3.3.5).
 Calibration and validation tools using hydrological modeling and data assimilation are under development at the NASA/GMAO based on the existing and proven NASA GEOS-5 Earth system modeling and data assimilation framework.
-The development of these tools is highly synergistic with the development of the Level 4 algorithms.
-The customization of the GEOS-5 land modeling and assimilation component for SMAP includes the use of the SMAP EASE grid and the capability to assimilate SMAP data products into the system.
+The development of these tools is highly synergistic with the development of the SMAP Level 4 algorithms.

+The customization of the GEOS-5 land modeling and assimilation component for SMAP includes the use of the SMAP EASE version 2 grid.
+The customized system can therefore provide model-only soil moisture products (or "Nature Runs") that can be used for the simulation of SMAP data product and for evaluation of SMAP products through direct comparison against such model-only products.
+The customization of the GEOS-5 system for SMAP further includes the capability to assimilate SMAP data products into the system.
 The SMAP data assimilation system will include the capability to assimilate brightness temperature, soil moisture retrievals, and/or freeze/thaw retrievals.
-Consequently, the assimilation system can be used for supplemental validation of the L1 brightness temperature, L2 soil moisture, and L3 freeze-thaw products in the context of the assimilation-based validation tools discussed in section 3.3.5.2.
+Consequently, the assimilation system can be used for supplemental validation of the L1 brightness temperature, L2 soil moisture, and L3 freeze-thaw products in the context of the assimilation-based validation tools discussed in section 3.3.5.5.

 A preliminary version of the customized system has already been used to generate a Nature Run for SMAP on the global and North America domains (data delivered in March 2011), thereby enabling the generation of synthetic SMAP data products that are important for the outreach by the SMAP Applications Working Group to future SMAP data users.
+As described in Section 5.6.6.1, SMAP is in the process of implementing a 9 km, global, model-only soil moisture product that will be updated quasi-operationally in near-real time.
+This product facilitates the evaluation of the 9 km and 36 km SMAP soil moisture products.
+However, similar 3 km model-based data will not be routinely available as discussed in Section 5.6.6.2.